Search

 He is currently using his expertise in Health and Safety and Risk Management to volunteer as Facilities Manager for the Museum.

 Currently working full-time for Surrey County Council, Susannah has volunteered at the Museum since 2010.
-She has recently taken on the role of Archive Manager, supervising the reorganised archive teams, and continues to look after the library.
-She is also secretary of the Cockerel Press and has published two works of local history.
-She has a degree in History and Archaeology and an MA in Medieval Studies.
+She supervises the archive teams and looks after the library, while also acting as secretary of the Cockerel Press.
+Susannah has a degree in History and Archaeology and an MA in Medieval Studies and has published three works of local history.
+Despite being a fervent medievalist, she’s now researching the impact of the Civil War on Dorking.

 Treasurer – Sue Tombs